 About MIT President Sally Kornbluth

 Sally Kornbluth became MIT’s 18th president on January 1, 2023.
-She is a cell biologist whose eight-year tenure as Duke University’s provost earned her a reputation as a brilliant administrator, a creative problem-solver, and a leading advocate of academic excellence.
+She is a cell biologist whose eight-year tenure as Duke University’s provost earned her a reputation as a brilliant administrator, a creative problem-solver, and a leading advocate of faculty excellence and student wellbeing.

 Simultaneously, Kornbluth led efforts to develop a pipeline of faculty from underrepresented groups, aiming to make Duke more diverse and inclusive.
-She created an Office for Faculty Advancement that helped to grow the number of Black faculty members across campus from 67 in 2017 to more than 100 today.
+She created an Office for Faculty Advancement that led a 30% increase in the number of Black faculty from 2018 to 2022.

-As provost, Kornbluth also reinvigorated Duke’s commitment to the student experience, both in and out of the classroom.
-Her team sought opportunities to make Duke more accessible and affordable, including new scholarships for first-generation students; increases in need-based financial aid; a pre-orientation program that includes all first-year students; and a new residential system that more closely links living and learning.
-She also oversaw the launch of the undergraduate degree program at Duke Kunshan University, a China-based liberal arts and research university created in partnership with Wuhan University to offer academic programs for students from China and throughout the world.
+Kornbluth reinvigorated Duke’s commitment to the student experience, both in and out of the classroom.
+Her team sought opportunities to make the university more accessible and affordable, including new scholarships for first-generation students; increases in need-based financial aid; a pre-orientation program that includes all first-year students; and a new residential system that more closely links living and learning.

 Kornbluth’s research has focused on the biological signals that tell a cell to start dividing or to self-destruct — processes that are key to understanding cancer as well as various degenerative disorders.
 She has published extensively on cell proliferation and programmed cell death, studying both phenomena in a variety of organisms.
 Her research has helped to show how cancer cells evade this programmed death, or apoptosis, and how metabolism regulates the cell death process; her work has also clarified the role of apoptosis in regulating the duration of female fertility in vertebrates.

-Among other honors, Kornbluth received the Basic Science Research Mentoring Award from the Duke School of Medicine in 2012 and the Distinguished Faculty Award from the Duke Medical Alumni Association in 2013.
+Among other honors, in 2012, Kornbluth received the Basic Science Research Mentoring Award from the Duke School of Medicine and in 2013, the Distinguished Faculty Award from the Duke Medical Alumni Association.
 She is a member of the National Academy of Medicine, the National Academy of Inventors, and the American Academy of Arts and Sciences.

 The primary role of academic leadership is in attracting outstanding scholars and students, and in supporting their important work.
 And when it comes to the impact of that work, MIT is unparalleled — in the power of its innovations, in its ability to move those innovations into the world, and in its commitment to discovery, creativity, and excellence.